View Karen Lewis's Obituary on scrantontimes.com and share memories

 Karen was preceded in death by a son, Steven Charles Boris.

-Karen is survived by daughter, Kimberly Boris Levandowski and wife, Jessica, Marietta, Ga.; brother, Alan Kurlansky and wife, Diane, Carbondale; and nieces and nephews.
+Karen is survived by daughter, Kimberly Boris Levandowski and wife, Jessica, Marietta; brother, Alan Kurlansky and wife, Diane, Carbondale; and nieces and nephews.

 To celebrate Karen's life, her friends and family are invited to gather at Frank's Place at 57 Jefferson St., Simpson, on June 1, from noon to 2 p.m.